A mother goddess represents or is a personification of motherhood.

 Saints, Spirits and Deities of Nature and Gardens

 Vintage Christmas card - St. Francis of Assissi

 Assisi (c.
 1182-1226) was an Italian religious leader and Catholic mystic who founded

 just humans, must be included in the celebration of Christmas.
 He

 requested that the emperor ask all citizens to scatter grain along the roads on

 Christmas Day, so that the birds and other animals would have

 Saint Fiacre is the patron saint of growers of vegetables and medicinal plants, and gardeners in general.
 He is commonly invoked to heal persons suffering from various infirmities, premised on his reputed skill with medicinal plants.
 He was a hermit and gardener of the seventh century who was famous for his sanctity and skill in curing illness and disease.
 He emigrated from his native Ireland to France, where he constructed for himself a hermitage, together with a vegetable and herb garden, and a hospice for travellers.

 A nature deity is a deity in charge of forces of nature such as a water deity, vegetation deity, sky deity, solar deity, fire deity or any other naturally occurring phenomena such as mountains, trees, or volcanoes.She embodies natural forces and can have characteristics of the mother goddess, Mother Nature or lord of the animals.

-Persephone was identified with the spring season and her return from the underworld each spring is a symbol of immortality
+Persephone was identified with the return of the spring season - her return from the underworld each spring is a symbol of immortality

 Frey, a god in Norse mythology god